Why don’t all CD players sound the same?

 “It’s digital, it’s all just ones and zeros, things HAVE to sound the same.”

 Even different CDs of the same recordings don’t sound quite the same in some cases, a story for another FAQ.
-Likewise, CD transports only extract the digital data from the disc, yet they sound different.
-The bottom line is that you can’t listen to ones and zeros and an enormous amount of signal processing has to happen before you can hear music from a CD.
+Likewise, CD transports only extract the digital data from the disc, yet they sound different, something which fascinates me.

 The Devil is in the Detail